6 Iteration

 The king’s instruction is so general that it may seem vacuous.
 Nevertheless, it aptly describes what happens when a human or a computer executes a rule-based process.
 But rather than moving straight from the beginning to the end, a characteristic feature of many computer programs is that they execute code in an iterative fashion.

 The Latin term iter means “route”, and to “re-iterate” something is to repeat something.
-In ordinary language, proceeding in an “iterative” fashion typically means to proceed step-by-step until some end or goal is reached.
+In ordinary language, proceeding in an “iterative” fashion typically means to proceed step-by-step until a goal has been achieved or some end has been reached.

 Just as we have previously emphasized for functions (in Section 5.1), iteration provides a means of abstraction: By encapsulating a process (e.g., in a loop), we view it as a unit that we can repeat.
 As we can treat a loop as a black box that is defined in terms of its inputs and outputs, iteration and functions are closely related.
-Rather than constructing a loop, we can always write a corresponding function and call this function repeatedly (with different inputs).
+Rather than constructing a loop, we could usually write a corresponding function and call this function repeatedly (but with different inputs).

 6.2 Explicit iteration: Loops